Browns star Garrett facing NFL discipline after outburst

 In 2006, Tennessee’s Albert Haynesworth was suspended five games after he stomped on Dallas Cowboys center Andre Gurode’s head.
 Haynesworth’s punishment is the longest for on-field behavior in league history.

-“I don’t know how he got to the point that it’s OK to use a helmet as a weapon,” said Steelers defensive tackle Cameron Heyward.
+“I don’t know how he got to the point that it’s OK to use a helmet as a weapon,” Steelers defensive tackle Cameron Heyward said.
 “I know we play a sport that’s violent, but it should never have gotten handled like that.
 That dumb stuff shouldn’t be allowed.
 For someone to use a helmet as a weapon is uncalled for.”

 Garrett, Pouncey and Browns defensive tackle Larry Ogunjobi were ejected and all face league discipline.

-Browns coach Freddie Kitchens said Garrett apologized to him and the defensive end said he intends to talk to his teammates.
+A self-described pacifist and poet, Garrett apologized to coach Freddie Kitchens and said he intended to talk to his teammates.

 “The next time I see them, I’ll address them,” he said.
 “I am hurting my whole team with what I did, and it could come back to bite us.
 I don’t know what kind of repercussion I face, but I have to be better.”

-Kitchens was disappointed with Garret for losing his cool and overshadowing a huge win for the Browns, who have won two straight games to salvage a season that was starting to slip away.
+Kitchens clearly was not happy with Garrett for losing his cool and overshadowing a huge win for the Browns, who have won two straight games to salvage a season that was starting to slip away.

 “You have to be able to maintain your composure in times like that and under no circumstances do we want anything to do with anything like that,” Kitchens said.
 “I am embarrassed.
 Myles is embarrassed.
 It is not good.
 He understands what he did, he understands it is totally unacceptable, and we have to get through it.”